 Establishing proper feeding guidelines for rabbits involves careful consideration of dietary additions, gene expression modulation, and immune system support, ensuring that their nutrition aligns with their physiological needs.

 Regarding dietary considerations, rabbits are herbivores and require a high-fiber diet consisting mainly of hay, supplemented with fresh vegetables and limited amounts of fruits to ensure proper digestion and dental health.
+Be sure to offer a variety of plants to meet their nutritional needs.
 Protein intake should be moderate, around 12-14%, to support growth and maintenance without overloading their system.
-Additionally, calcium levels should be carefully monitored to prevent issues like bladder stones.
+Additionally, calcium levels should be carefully monitored to prevent issues like bladder stones, which many animals such as rabbits and bunnies are prone to experience.

-Gene expression impacts play a crucial role in a rabbit’s overall health.
-A balanced diet can influence gene expression positively, supporting their immune system and overall well-being.
-By providing a diverse array of nutrients, you can help regulate gene expression and promote proper metabolic functions.
+Gene expression impacts, a process influenced by various environmental factors, play a crucial role in a rabbit’s overall health.
+A balanced diet, designed carefully, can influence gene expression positively, supporting their immune system and overall well-being.
+By providing a diverse array of nutrients, based on research, you can help regulate gene expression and promote proper metabolic functions.
 Omega-3 fatty acids, found in foods like flaxseeds and leafy greens, can aid in inflammation reduction and gene regulation.
+Additionally, onions, chives, and other members of the onion family can also contribute to the rabbit’s diet, but should be given cautiously.

 Proper Diet for Rabbits